 - Page title: An optional title for a page that does not scroll.
 Page titles are typically in lowercase.

 - On-screen keyboard: The keyboard that appears when the user edits a text field.
 Also known as the soft input panel (SIP).

 - Application Bar: Optional application-centric navigation bar that contains buttons and/or menu items.

 - Hardware Buttons (Back, Start, Search): Buttons required to be present on every Windows Phone.
 These buttons enable the user to back up, return to the start experience, or search the current context.

 Step 1: Register as a developer

-- Option 3: Build apps for yourself by unlocking your phone
+- Apps for yourself by unlocking your phone

 - You might void any warranty from your mobile operator and OEM.